zaidothePotato/Meme-inator/README.md

 -Get it into the test server
 - make code

-Made by Zaiden, Ben and
+Made by Zaiden, Ben and Aaron
 here is Mr Burrs Discord Bot template https://github.com/timburr1/discord-bot-template